FST777/cayman/README.md

 serves out the ouput of `cayman metrics`.

 You can build the container with something like:
-`% buildah bud -t cayman ./Containerfile`
+`% buildah bud -t cayman ./Containerfile.Linux`

-Alternatively, pull the image from the [GitHub Container Registry](https://github.com/FST777/cayman/pkgs/container/cayman) (available for amd64 and arm64):
+Alternatively, pull the image from the [GitHub Container Registry](https://github.com/FST777/cayman/pkgs/container/cayman) (available for Linux and FreeBSD, amd64 and arm64):

 `% podman pull ghcr.io/fst777/cayman`